 - Won summary judgment for medical center in Title VII retaliation lawsuit in U.S. District Court

 - Prevailed in AAA arbitration of disability discrimination and various state law claims brought by former sales executive against InnerWorkings, Inc.

 - Obtained summary judgment after securing dismissal of class claims for an energy company in a lawsuit alleging that the company violated the Americans with Disabilities Act by demoting allegedly disabled employees for excessive absenteeism

-- Obtained dismissal of over 40 related age discrimination charges arising closure of client’s engineering facility
+- Obtained dismissal of over 40 related age discrimination charges arising from closure of client’s engineering facility

-- Successfully defended summary judgment for Morningstar in sexual orientation discrimination lawsuit by former employee on appeal to the Ninth Circuit Court of Appeals
+- Successfully defended summary judgment for Morningstar, Inc. in sexual orientation discrimination lawsuit by former employee on appeal to the Ninth Circuit Court of Appeals

 - Won motion to dismiss age discrimination and breach of contract lawsuit filed against Northwestern University by former professor